mrcbrbn5361/SpicyHook/README.md

 # SpicyHook
 SpicyHook is a discord webhook spammer.
+With a pretty nice GUI.

 ## Disclaimer